 In a standing mixer fitted with the paddle, beat the butter with the orange thyme sugar at low speed until creamy.
 Beat in the egg yolk until just combined, about 1 minute.
 Slowly drizzle in the olive oil and beat until smooth.
 Add the salt and flour and beat until just incorporated.

 Turn the cookie dough out onto a work surface and knead until it just comes together.
 Divide the dough in half and press each half into a disk.
-Roll out each disk between 2 sheets of wax paper to about 1/4 inch thick.
+Roll out each disk between 2 sheets of wax paper or parchment to about 1/4 inch thick.
 Slide the wax paper–covered disks onto a baking sheet and freeze for at least 1 hour, until very firm.

 Preheat the oven to 350° and line 2 large baking sheets with parchment paper.
 Working with one piece of cookie dough at a time, peel off the top sheet of wax paper.
 Using a 1 1/2-inch round cookie cutter, stamp out the cookies as close together as possible.
 Arrange the cookies 1 inch apart on the prepared baking sheets.